Consolidation Case Studies

 When CEO Jim Nelson joined Solar3D five years ago, leaving a 25-year career in private equity for the opportunity to work in Santa Barbara, California, the firm was just a small development.
 The technology never really took off, Nelson said, and he set to diversify the business to capitalize on opportunities in the burgeoning green energy sector.

-So Nelson went shopping for companies that do solar integration.
+So Nelson looked to purchase companies that do solar integration.
 After its first purchase, a company in Roseville called SUNworks, Solar3D “boomed,” Nelson said, and SUNworks nearly tripled its sales in 2014, the first year after the sale.

 The $12.5 million the up-listing brought in will help Solar3D shape up its balance sheet and fund additional acquisitions, Nelson said.
 And just being on the NASDAQ gives the firm increased equity for transactions as well as an expanded and solidified investor base.